Overview of Damages and Accounting Basics

 - Lack of trading history – the claimant may have no history of trading.
 Many claims arise very early on in a project life cycle, for example, because one party terminated the contract while the factory was still being built and before it started trading.
 If the future cash flows can be estimated reasonably reliably, damages can be calculated on the basis of the net present value model, following which, the value of a project is equal to the cash flows expected over the project’s life, discounted by an appropriate discount rate.
 However, if the future profits cannot be estimated reliably, the only fair basis for damages may be the amount of costs the claimant has actually incurred.

 - How long should one claim for? – If the company has been driven out of business and has gone into liquidation, normal practice is for the claim to be based on the ‘valuation’ model discussed below.
-However, if the claim is based on the company using the damages recovered from the respondent to recapitalise its business and start trading again, a key question is how long that will take, and what resources it will require for the company to ramp its business back up to its previous level of operations.
+However, if the claim is based on the company using the damages recovered from the respondent to recapitalise its business and start trading again, key questions are how long that will take and what resources it will require for the company to ramp its business back up to its previous level of operations.

 - Sunk costs – generally, costs that have already been incurred at the date of the loss cannot be claimed in addition to lost future profits.
 This is because profits can only be generated if the factory that will be used to generate them already exists, and so it would be double-counting to claim for both loss of profits and the cost of building the factory.